-Only the most optimistic safety managers believe they possess the will to make their airline or airport safer.
+Only the most optimistic safety managers believe they possess the will to make their company safer.
 What many safety professionals don't understand is that they don't have authority over front-line employees to influence their behaviors.
 Therefore, the most successful safety professionals have the ability to work through other managers.

 Line and staff managers have direct control over the front-line employees.
 Upper management has direct control over the line and staff managers.
 Consequently, effective safety managers start from the top of the food chain and allow management processes to work.
-In the end, safety professionals will be working very closely with the line and staff managers to effect the will of those at the top.
+In the end, safety professionals will be working very closely with the line and staff managers to effect the will of those at the top while implementing the SMS.